 In 2014, we proudly opened an urban farm U-Pick.
 Located at the Chase Near Eastside Legacy Center, customers can come pick their own produce on Thursday evenings, 4-7pm, from early June to mid-September.
 Visitors can save money, experience the fun of picking their own fresh produce, learn how food is grown and ask a farmer all of their questions about preparing, storing or growing their own food.
 SNAP-EBT (food stamp) benefits are accepted.

-We sell to many local restaurants, including Ball and Biscuit, Black Market, Blue Beard, Brugge Brasserie, Cafe Patachou, Cerulean, Delicia, Duos, Ezra's Enlightened Cafe, Foundry Provisions, Georgetown Market, H20 Sushi, Libertine, The Local Eatery and Pub, Mesh on Mass Avenue, Mikado Japanese Restaurant, Napolese (30 South Meridian, 49th and Pennsylvania, and the Fashion Mall at Keystone), Natural Born Juicers, The Northside Social, The Oceanaire Seafood Room, Pizzology, Pogue's Run Grocer, R Bistro, Recess, Rook, Thunderbird, Twenty Two Juicery & Smoothie Bar and Union 50.
+We sell to many local restaurants, including Black Market, Blue Beard, Cafe Patachou, Cerulean, Delicia, Ezra's Enlightened Cafe, Georgetown Market, Libertine, Mesh on Mass Avenue, Milktooth, Napolese (30 South Meridian, 49th and Pennsylvania, and the Fashion Mall at Keystone), Natural Born Juicers, The Oceanaire Seafood Room, Pizzology, Plow and Anchor, Pogue's Run Grocer, Public Greens, R Bistro, Recess, Rook, Thunderbird and Union 50.